itamarLaufer/ai-player/README.md

 # Ai Player

-The project enable you to create an AI player for your game easily and quickly.
+The project enables you to create an AI player for your game easily and quickly.
 * The game must be between 2 players who play *against* each other.
 * All the information about the game must be always visible for both players.
 * A prograss of one player is negative for the other player.